 Students are billed per semester.
 The initial tuition invoice for the first semester will be mailed to the student's permanent address as reflected on Banner web approximately four weeks prior to the payment due date each semester.
-Subsequent semester tuition invoices will be available on the student's online Banner account through www.yu.edu/myyu.
+Subsequent semester tuition invoices will be available on the student's online Banner account.
 Notification of the online semester tuition invoice will be sent to the student's Cardozo email by the Office of Student Finance.
 You should be sure that Cardozo has your current contact information (mailing address and active email address) at all times so that you can receive important information promptly.
 The easiest way to update contact information is to access your records online and make the change directly.
-Written requests to update your information can also be made at the Office of the Registrar.
 Anyone wishing to have bills sent to an address other than their permanent address or their Cardozo email address must notify the Office of Student Finance in writing.